oplS17projects/DHill-and-JGoguen/README.md

 ## Schedule

 ### First Milestone (Sun Apr 9)
 Initial implementation of arduino sensors and functionality.
-Outline structure of data analysis.
+Outlined structure of data analysis.

 ### Second Milestone (Sun Apr 16)
-Create databases of information from sensors.
-Create plots from information.
+Created databases of information from sensors.
+Created plots from information.

-### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
+### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28)
-Implement user alert/GUI functionality.
+Implemented GUI functionality.

 ## Group Responsibilities

 ### James Goguen @jamesin67895
-Will work on the ardunio sensors and databasing the information.
+Worked on interfacing the ardunio sensors with racket, databasing the information, and creating a GUI.

 ### Devon Hills @devonjhills
-Will work on data analysis with plots and data processing.
+Worked on data analysis with plots, data processing, and plot-GUI interface.